AarushRathore1729/PS1-Docquity/README.md

 ### Prisma ORM Integration

-This project uses Prisma ORM for database operations.
-Key benefits include:
+This project uses Mongoose ODM for database operations.
+Key features include:

-- Type-safe database queries with auto-completion
+- Simple and elegant MongoDB object modeling
-- Automatic schema migrations with `prisma db push`
+- Built-in type casting, validation, query building, and business logic hooks
-- Database inspection and manipulation through Prisma Studio
+- Flexible schema definitions with validation
-- No need for manual Mongoose model definitions
+- Rich query API

-The database schema is defined in `prisma/schema.prisma` with two main models:
+The database schemas are defined in the `models/` directory:
-- `User`: Stores user data
+- `User`: Stores user data with timestamps
-- `ShortUrl`: Stores short URLs with their original counterparts
+- `ShortUrl`: Stores short URLs with their original counterparts and metadata

 ## License